What is PDI? (Political Data Inc.)

 That is why the product emphasizes consultant workspaces, per-voter CRM, saved universes, walk packets, offline canvass mode, survey reporting, direct email send, and portable CSV export instead of presenting itself as the entire campaign back office.

-- Public entry pricing starts at $99 per contest
+- Public entry pricing starts at $99 per race

 - Client-separated consultant workspaces and roles